Tamales – A Mexican Christmas Tradition

 Enter Josefina Vega, Aracely’s mom, who makes 200-300 tamales every Christmas.
 She carries on the tradition of beginning at midnight on Christmas eve and working until 4 or 5 a.m. making the masa, slow-cooking the meat, soaking the corn husks, and assembling the tamales.
 Aracely added that, besides making tamales, the other tradition is having a tired and cranky mother on Christmas Day 🙂 Nonetheless, she is learning to make tamales and other Latin dishes so her family can appreciate the foods of their heritage.

 The best tamales are made from fresh unprepared masa and corn husks purchased at Latin markets.
 Traditionally masa is mixed with lard, but Josefina uses soybean oil and olive oil rather than animal fat because its a healthier alternative and she is diabetic.
 The substitution can result in the masa being a little drier and less fluffy.
-Garlic, onion, and water from the cooked meat is added to the masa for flavor.
-Josefina doesn’t have a recipe but if you would like try your hand at making tamales, here is one.
+Garlic, onion, and water from the cooked meat are added to the masa for flavor.
+Josefina doesn’t have a recipe but if you would like to try your hand at making tamales, here is one.
 Perfecting a dough (masa) that will be fluffy, not leaden, when it is steamed is the trickiest part of tamale making and, just like anything else, takes practice.

 Tamale fillings vary by region (as do the wrappers and masa); savory fillings from shrimp to a rich, dark mole to sweet fillings of fruit such as pineapple and raisins.
 Josefina is from Sinaloa in northern Mexico where they use more vegetables such as carrots and potatoes.
 Probably the most common filling is pork with pasilla chiles.
 Today, Josefina was making spicy pork tamales, with jalapeno peppers adding the heat – I don’t know about you, but I love spicy!
 Not hot, just a little kick that fills your mouth and is soothed by a gulp of icy cold beverage.